Alirezabeig/Item_catalog-/README.md

 Launch Project
 Launch the Vagrant VM using command:
   $ vagrant up

+In order to set up the detabas run this code: python Database_set_FinalProject.py

 Run your application within the VM
   $ python /vagrant/catalog/project.py
 Access and test your application by visiting http://localhost:5000.